NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-5-parameters.md

         """
 ```

-The `config` variable is just a normal Python dictionary, but it has the
-special feature that we can change the parameter values from the command line
+Note that Snakemake now expects there to be a key named `max_reads` in the config
+dictionary.
+If we don't populate the dictionary somehow the dictionary will be
+empty so if you were to run the workflow now it would trigger a `KeyError` (try
+running `snakemake -s snakefile_mrsa.smk -n` to see for yourself).
+In order to populate the config dictionary with data for the workflow we could
-by using the `snakemake --config KEY=VALUE` syntax.
-Try this out for yourself.
+use the `snakemake --config KEY=VALUE` syntax directly from the command line.

-From a reproducibility perspective, it's not optimal to set parameters from the
+However, from a reproducibility perspective, it's not optimal to set parameters
-command line, since it's difficult to keep track of which parameter values that
+from the command line, since it's difficult to keep track of which parameter
+values that were used.

-were used.
-A much better alternative is to use the `--configfile FILE` option.
+A much better alternative is to use the `--configfile FILE` option to supply a
-Here we can collect all the project-specific settings, sample ids, and so on in
+configuration file to Snakemake.
+In this file we can collect all the
-one file.
-This also enables us to write the Snakefile in a more general manner
+project-specific settings, sample ids and so on.
+This also enables us to write
-so that it can be better reused between projects.
-Like several other files used
+the Snakefile in a more general manner so that it can be better reused between
-in these tutorials, this file should be in [yaml
+projects.
+Like several other files used in these tutorials, this file should be
-format](https://en.wikipedia.org/wiki/YAML).
-Create the file below and save it
+in [yaml format](https://en.wikipedia.org/wiki/YAML).
+Create the file below and
-as `config.yml`.
+save it as `config.yml`.

 ```yaml
 max_reads: 25000